manveerchauhan/sirv-integration-pipeline/readme.md

 ### 1. Map SIRV reads to reference

-The pipeline first maps the SIRV reads to the SIRV reference genome using minimap2 with settings optimized for ONT data.
+The pipeline first maps the SIRV reads to the SIRV reference genome using minimap2 with settings optimised for ONT data.
 This step identifies which transcript each SIRV read represents.

 ```
 minimap2 -ax map-ont -k 14 --secondary=no -t <threads> <sirv_reference> <sirv_fastq>